reissbaker/promethean/README.md

 ![unfat](./unfat.png)

-Easily extract prompt/completion datasets from models and auto-distill smaller, slimmer LoRAs from the original models.
-Automates training Llama 3.1-based LoRAs with known-good configs for up to 8192 tokens, so you don't have to think about VRAM, batch sizes, gradient accumulation steps, or any of the system-level details of model training and can focus on curating good datasets and selecting training parameters.
+Automates training small, slim Llama 3.1-based LoRAs with known-good configs for up to 8192 tokens, so you don't have to think about VRAM, batch sizes, gradient accumulation steps, or any of the system-level details of model training and can focus on curating good datasets and selecting training parameters.
+Automatically handles multi-GPU training for you when necessary!

+Includes helpers for:

+* Extracting distillation data from existing models
+* Pulling training data from Hugging Face datasets and/or JSONL files
+* Training models with known-good configurations on your own GPUs, or on [Together.ai](https://together.ai)'s cloud-hosted finetuning platform
+* Tracking training and eval progress on [Weights & Biases](https://wandb.ai/)

 ### Why LoRAs?